-When you consider the benefits of freelancing, these statistics come as no surprise.
+ore and more people are turning away from traditional full-time jobs and choosing to start their own freelance businesses nowadays.
+When you consider the benefits of freelancing, this comes as no surprise.
 As a freelancer, you are your own boss.
 You control your work hours and can choose how much or how little you want to work.
 You can even choose which clients to work with and how much you want to charge per project or hour.

 Understanding Self-Employment Tax & Tax Liability

 Taxes on freelance earnings are calculated differently from taxes on income earned from a regular 9-5 job.

 For those who work full-time jobs, Social Security and Medicare taxes are automatically deducted from their paycheck.
 The employer then covers 50% of those taxes.